-Blog > Regain Control with Supply Chain Management
+Blog > Regain Control with Leading Supply Chain Management

-This summer, Ignition by TELUS joined Barcoding, one of the largest integrators and resellers of supply chain data capture and mobile tech solutions, for a virtual June webinar Huddle, “Regain Control of Your Supply Chain,” to discuss supply chain management.
+This summer, Ignition by TELUS joined Barcoding, one of the largest integrators and resellers of supply chain data capture and mobile tech solutions, for a virtual June webinar Huddle, “Regain Control of Your Supply Chain,” to discuss leading supply chain management solutions.
 Barcoding’s Huddles provide viewers with the opportunity to hear supply chain experts discuss emerging technologies and how they help to solve problems facing the industry.

 June’s huddle explored the challenges behind warehousing and distribution operations and the influences of the current, particularly difficult climate of changing consumer demands.
 Ignition by TELUS weighed in with solutions that offer a 360-degree view of all the metrics needed to avoid the easily lost visibility into inventory, revenue, downtime, processes, and more.
 Watch a recording of Barcoding’s full Huddle with Ignition by TELUS.

 Barcoding’s VP of Marketing and Strategic Partnerships, Jody Costa, began the Huddle with a brief testimonial video.
 This video showcased the results from satisfied consumers who have increased business growth through improved supply chain visibility, reduced out-of-stocks, and decreased labor costs with software solutions from Ignition by TELUS.

 Watch the short video and hear the full testimonials here.